robertoschwald/check_mk_plugins/README.md

 Do not specify a logfile location in the webinject config file!

 ## check_webinject
 This file is based on webinject 1.94 currently.
+Has workaround for missing Errors.pm library.

 ## Username and Password
 If you need username and password in your test, you can configure them in the active check rule.